-Agency and freedom cover a wide range of capabilities, from civil to economic and political liberties, for which unfortunately there is no enough comprehensive data at a global level over the last 150 years.
-A partial solution is to consider a variable representing political and civil liberties.
+Agency and freedom cover a wide range of capabilities, from civil to economic and political liberties, for which unfortunately there are not enough comprehensive data at a global level over the last 150 years.
+A partial solution is to consider a variable that represents political and civil liberties.

 One practical issue is the choice of the variables that may serve to proxy political and civil liberties.
-Varieties of Democracy [V-Dem], the latest and most complete database encompassing 201 countries over 1789-2018, provides a Liberal Democracy Index, which combines electoral democracy (including free competition, extensive participation, and rulers' responsiveness to citizens), a collective and positive freedom, with civil liberties (protection of individual and minority rights and limits on government including the rule of law, an independent judiciary, and effective checks and balances), a measure of negative freedom.52 The Liberal Democracy Index is more comprehensive than historical indices such as Polity IV Project's Polity2 index and Vanhanen's Index of Democratization.53
+Varieties of Democracy (V-Dem), the latest and most complete database encompassing 201 countries over the period 1789-2018, provides a Liberal Democracy Index, which combines electoral democracy (including free competition, extensive participation, and rulers' responsiveness to citizens), a collective and positive freedom, with civil liberties (protection of individual and minority rights and limits on government including the rule of law, an independent judiciary, and effective checks and balances), a measure of negative freedom.51 The Liberal Democracy Index is more comprehensive than historical indices such as Polity IV Project's Polity2 index and Vanhanen's Index of Democratization.52